 Waterloo takes the win here.
 Our commercial rent costs are well below Phoenix’s.

-In Waterloo, it’s possible to find a working space the supports your company’s expansion plan while realizing a significant cost savings, all without sacrificing top-quality talent.
+In Waterloo, it’s possible to find a working space that supports your company’s expansion plan while realizing significant cost savings, all without sacrificing top-quality talent.

 Round Five: Tech Salaries